brentyi/tyro/_sources/your_first_cli.md.txt

 # Your first CLI

-For getting started with `tyro`, consider the simple `argparse`-based command-line interface:
+To get started with `tyro`, consider the simple `argparse`-based command-line
+interface:

 ```python
 """Sum two numbers from argparse."""